 The indiscriminate collection and retention of sensitive location information like ALPR data poses grave risks to civil liberties.
 Long-term storage of such information can create a virtual “time machine” of individual movements, ripe for abuse.
 A seemingly innocuous data point, such as a time-stamped image of a license plate, can become a powerful tool of surveillance when retained indefinitely and integrated with other disparate databases.
 Given rapid advances in technology and data storage in the last decade, courts and legislatures must take decisive action to protect individual privacy in the modern era.

-UPDATE: On remand from the Virginia Supreme Court, the Fairfax County Circuit Court issued an order on April 1, 2019 that enjoins the Fairfax County Police Department from maintaining its automated license plate reader (ALPR) database in contravention of Virginia's privacy law.
+On April 1, 2019, the Fairfax County Circuit Court enjoined the Fairfax County Police Department from maintaining its automated license plate reader database in contravention of Virginia’s privacy law.
 The Court found that while the ALPR system itself does not “gather or directly connect to ‘identifying particulars’ of a vehicle owner,” the system enables police officers to easily connect the ALPR data with the identity of an individual within a matter of “a few clicks"; and therefore, found that the “passive use” of the ALPR system violates Virginia’s Data Act.
 Although the order only applies to the Fairfax County Police Department, the ruling may have state-wide effects for police departments who are considering adopting similar systems.
-Read the order here.
+Read the 2019 order here.